Aliases for EIF2S2 Gene

 GeneCards Summary for EIF2S2 Gene

 EIF2S2 (Eukaryotic Translation Initiation Factor 2 Subunit Beta) is a Protein Coding gene.
 Diseases associated with EIF2S2 include leukoencephalopathy with vanishing white matter.
-Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
+Among its related pathways are RNA transport and IL-7 Signaling Pathways.
 GO annotations related to this gene include poly(A) RNA binding and translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF2S2 Gene